 Step 3: Find other coordinated master’s program in dietetics with similar requirements.
 They’ll be your back-up school(s).

 The most frustrating thing about going back to school to become a dietitian, particularly if you don’t have a science background, is that every school has different prerequisites.
-Some require microbiology; some don’t.
-Some require advanced food science and food safety courses; some don’t.
-Some require that you be finished with your prerequisite courses before you apply; some don’t.
+Some require microbiology and some don’t.
+Others require advanced food science and food safety courses Some require that you be finished with your prerequisite courses before you apply; some don’t.

 Here’s my advice: Pick your number one choice based on what’s important to you — location, price, how long you’d have to wait to apply based on their requirements, and what their core values seem to be.
 Then, find other master’s programs with similar requirements that you can apply to as well.

 UNC was a) the cheapest good option out there, factoring in cost of the program and cost of living, b) let me apply before finishing the prerequisites, as long as I completed them before the start of the program, and c) seemed to have a less academic and more real-life focus, which was important to me after eight years of work experience.
 I also applied to the University of Washington (UW), primarily because their requirements were very similar (no extra work!).
 I also happen to think Seattle is a very cool place, and their program happens to be amazing, but — and I cannot stress this enough — PRIORITIZE PICKING ADDITIONAL PROGRAMS THAT HAVE SIMILAR REQUIREMENTS TO YOUR TOP PROGRAM.
 The prerequisite/application process is rough, and this will make it so much easier.